Vitamin B12 deficiency: Diagnosis

 A diagnosis of vitamin B12 deficiency is determined by blood levels lower than 200 or 250 picograms per ml (148 or 185 picomoles per liter).
 Measurement of blood methylmalonic acid (MMA), a vitamin B12-associated metabolite, is a commonly used biomarker.
 Deficiency is often suspected first, as diagnosis usually requires several tests.
 There is no gold standard assay to confirm a vitamin B12 deficiency.

 Blood tests may show low levels of vitamin B12, elevated levels of methylmalonic acid or homocysteine, and a routine complete blood counts may shows anemia with an elevated mean cell volume.
 The presence of antibodies to gastric parietal cells and intrinsic factor may indicate pernicious anemia.

 Deficiency can develop without anemia or within normal vitamin B12 levels, leading to a methylmalonic acid or homocysteine assay.
 In some cases, a peripheral blood smear may be used; which may allow to show macrocytes and hypersegmented polymorphonuclear leukocytes.
-Neuropsychiatric symptoms can precede hematologic signs and are often the presenting manifestation of B12 deficiency.
+Neuropsychiatric symptoms can precede hematological signs and are often the presenting manifestation of B12 deficiency.
+Anemia can be prevented or masked by folic acid in which activate tetrahydrofolate (THF) needed for DNA synthesis.

 However, elevated methylmalonic acid levels may also be related to metabolic disorders such as methylmalonic acidemia.
 If elevated methylmalonic acid levels are further accompanied by elevated malonic acid levels, this may be indicative of combined malonic and methylmalonic aciduria (CMAMMA).

 If nervous system damage is present and blood testing is inconclusive, a lumbar puncture to measure cerebrospinal fluid B-12 levels may be done.
 On bone marrow aspiration or biopsy, megaloblasts are seen.

 The Schilling test was a radio-isotope method, now outdated, of testing for low vitamin B12.

 Serum levels

-A blood test shows vitamin B12 levels in the blood.
+An isolated serum vitamin B12 level has poor sensitivity and specificity for reliably detecting the deficiency; it can be falsely low in some individuals, and falsely normal or high in deficient individuals.
 Vitamin B12 deficiency can be determined, but not always.
 This means it measures forms of vitamin B12 that are "active" and can be used by the body, as well as the "inactive" forms, which cannot.
-Vitamin B12 deficiency can be found within normal levels, so clinical symptoms should be taken into account when a diagnosis is made.
-Normal blood levels are considered to be above 250 pg/mL in adults.
+The deficiency can develop within normal levels, so clinical symptoms should be taken into account when a diagnosis is made.
+Normal blood levels are considered to be at least above 300 pg/mL in adults.
 Some researchers have suggested that current standards for vitamin B12 levels are too low.